-Thirty years ago, in June 1983, Smith approached Whitey Herzog, informed the Cardinals manager he was abusing drugs and needed help.
+In June 1983, Smith approached Whitey Herzog, informed the Cardinals manager he was abusing drugs and needed help.
 Two days later, with Herzog’s support, Smith left the Cardinals and entered a drug rehabilitation facility, the Hyland Center in St. Louis.

 Smith spent a month in the treatment center, returned to the Cardinals’ lineup on July 8 and performed well the remainder of the season, nearly winning the National League batting title.
 Smith hit .321, two percentage points behind 1983 batting champion Bill Madlock (.323) of the Pirates.

 In 1982, Smith had sparked the Cardinals to the World Series championship.
 The left fielder hit .307, scored 120 runs and had 68 stolen bases.
 Three years later, Smith testified in court that he had bought cocaine three weeks before the World Series and had used the drug with teammates Keith Hernandez and Joaquin Andujar.